Wednesday, January 25, 2023 / 6 p.m. - 7:30 p.m. - Virtually

-Jataun Rollins, LCSW, author of What's Funny about Dementia?
+Jataun J. Rollins, AM, LCSW, author of What's Funny about Dementia?
 Laugh to keep from Crying, will give guidance on how to prepare individuals with Alzheimer's or dementia for the holiday season during COVID-19, and give guidance on how to reduce fear and anxiety for the individual and caregiver.

 Your partner has just been diagnosed with dementia.
 Now what?
 There are particular factors to consider regarding estate planning, long term care options, financial considerations, managing a household, and options for when care needs exceed capability.
 Join IWCA Members and our expert panel for an open and interactive conversation.
 The discussion will include a legal perspective and case management insights along with advice for caregiving during COVID-19, options when home is no longer an option, and memory care living during a pandemic.